Zephyruskk/Root-Digital/Illo/README.md

 Illo is developed with Java via the Android API version 29 for Android version 10.0.0 (Q) and above.

 Root-Digital is a company by Cole Adams, Evan Mutchler, Johnny Sylvain, Riley Mills, and Zachary Scott.

+The app currently has 3 openable windows that have a basic mockup of the ui.